 I’ll give you a hint: it has everything to do with the construction and materials used to make the trekking pole.

-So, let’s explore the reasons I can highly recommend the Hiker Hunger 100% Carbon Fiber Trekking Poles for the beginner hiker and how their features will help keep you safe on your next hiking adventure.
+So, let’s explore the reasons I highly recommend the Hiker Hunger 100% Carbon Fiber Trekking Poles for beginner hikers and how their features will help keep you safe on your next hiking adventure.

 Are Hiking Poles Worth It

 The use of trekking poles has dramatically increased over the past 10 -15 years.
 Although the number of older backpackers keeps increasing, the use of hiking poles has seen the greatest increase in younger hikers.

 Backpackers adjust the amount of weight carried on their hips and shoulders by adjusting the shoulder straps and hip belt.
 In a similar manner, they use hiking poles to transfer part of the load normally carried by their legs to their arms.

 This makes uphill climbing easier, cross country trekking more enjoyable and downhill climbing safer and less punishing on the quads, hips, knees, and ankles.